LittleLittleCloud/PowershellGPT/Readme.md

-## PowershellGPT
+## Powershell.GPT

-A multi-agent workflow to resolve tasks using powershell scripts.
+A dotnet tool which uses multi-agent workflow to resolve tasks using powershell scripts.

 To those who struggles with lengthy powershell command.